26/02/2018

 FHS: What motivates you in the Sacred Thread Foundation project?

-I: identity.
-Indigenous crafts speaks of the most authentic inheritance and tradition of the territory that Colombia includes Colombia.
-However, despite the enormous work and history that they contain their products and how appreciated and valued they are, reality does not correspond to their products outside their communities.
-I think it is a matter of identity, knowledge and perception.
-A greater awareness of the performance of your product in the market and the real added value of the artisan Sensation of receiving more value, creates a healthier market.
+I: Identity.
+Indigenous crafts speak to the most authentic heritage and tradition of the territory that today comprises Colombia.
+However, despite the enormous work and history that their products embody, and how appreciated and valued they are, reality doesn't correspond to their products outside their communities.
+I believe it's a question of identity, knowledge, and perception.
+Greater awareness of their product's performance in the market and of the artisan's true added value benefits artisans who are more empowered in their production.
+This, combined with a market that is better informed about this value and willing to pay fair prices in exchange for the feeling of receiving greater value, creates a healthier market.